Hygiene

 Preventing Ear Mites & Infections

 Checking and cleaning (if necessary) your cat’s ears regularly are the best ways to prevent mites and yeast overgrowth.
 However, most cats’ ears stay naturally clean, so don’t intervene unless they appear dirty.
 An excellent and easy-to-use cleaner is Vetnique Labs Oticbliss Ear Cleaner, which comes in easy-to-use wipes or an ear flush solution.
-See step-by-step tips on how to clean your cat’s ears.

 Portrait of charming curious cat Scottish Straight standing with raised paw isolated on white background